 What is happening now

-The Government has a comprehensive work programme to improve New Zealand freshwater management and is currently consulting on the following proposals:
+The Government has a comprehensive work programme to improve New Zealand freshwater management.

 - amendments to the National Policy Statement for Freshwater Management 2014